nicolasbaret/planeapp/README.md

 # planeapp
-what can be done on on a planeflight from slc to orlando
+what can be done on on a planeflight from slc to orlando...vibe coding with an agent

 ---